Kraven3030/Adventure-Seeker/README.md

 APPROACH:
 I wanted to make a app that was simple and clean.
 The users can esily navigate to where they want to go without any distractions.
 Also wanted users to feel in complete control of what content that can be displayed on the site when they add hiking trails or campsites.

+TROUBLES:
+Geeting the modals to display for a specific trail or campsite was difficult at first.
+Before solving, whenever you clicked edit button, all modals dispalyed instead of a single one.

 WIREFRAMES:
 -Homepage Wireframe- https://drive.google.com/file/d/1yr_pNOmg3FWUmizY01IsLkWQFLf_z-zd/view?usp=share_link
 -Show pages- https://drive.google.com/file/d/1cjZV5SDHImjf_P6meCwKWHvwEHLtz6JF/view?usp=share_link